BarefootSelkie/pktools/README.md

 ## Missing functions

+- says now long the current fronting person has been fronting for

-pullPeriodic - peridoically check to see if the current fronting member has changed and update lastseen.json ( only checks the last 6 switches )
+pullPeriodic - peridoically check to see if the current fronting member has changed and update lastseen.json ( only checks the last switch )

 pullBackUp - fetches the system and member objects from the server, ideally run daily